Irrigation Services

 Typically, most lawns need 1-to-1.5 inches of water per week, including rainfall.
 The exact amount is dependent on your lawn’s specifics: the soil and grass type, the climate, how much rain it’s getting and the age of your lawn.
 Our irrigation service programs, including rain sensors, can ensure your system works as intended and maintains the needed amount of water for your lawn.

-When Is the Best Time To Irrigate Your Lawn?
+When Is the Best Time to Irrigate Your Lawn?

 How Deep Are Lawn Irrigation Pipes?

 Irrigation pipes are generally placed at a depth of 12-15 inches, per the NC irrigation code.
 This ensures that pipes are less likely to freeze or get damaged by lawn maintenance equipment.
 If there’s a greater potential for frozen pipes, they’re often placed at the deeper end of this range.
-If you suspect the possibility of underground leaks in your system, we can check for and repair them.
+If you suspect the possibility of underground leaks in your irrigation system, we can check for and repair them.

 A properly maintained irrigation system will provide you with a green healthy lawn and landscape throughout the year.
 This also allows you to operate your system very efficiently and effectively, providing you with both water and cost savings.
 It is easier to maintain a system year after year than to pay for expensive repairs when a system hasn’t been maintained for a few years.